Agriculture in Guyana: Land use

 Historically, agriculture was the chief economic activity in Guyana despite the coastal plain which comprised only about 5 percent of the country's land area being suitable for cultivation of crops, 2% arable land.
-Much of this fertile area lay more than one meter below the high-tide level of the sea and had to be protected by a system of dikes and dams which were built by the Dutch using slave labor.
+Much of this fertile area lay more than one meter below the high-tide level of the sea and had to be protected by a system of dikes and dams which were built by the Dutch using slave labour.
 In the 1980s, there were reports that the 200-year-old system of dikes in Guyana was in a serious state of disrepair.

 Production

 Sugar and rice are the most important primary agricultural products, as they had been since the nineteenth century.
 Sugar was produced primarily for export whereas most rice was consumed domestically.
 Today in Guyana sugar production generates the most revenue in the primary industry, at around 15% of the total annual GNP.
 Other important crops include wheat, bananas, coconuts, coffee, cocoa, citrus fruits, pepper and pumpkin and livestock commodities from the country's various cattle ranches including beef, pork, poultry, dairy products and fish, notably shrimp.
 In some areas peanuts are also an important crop.
 Many of these products including rice are of extreme importance to national food security within the country.
 Small amounts of vegetables, vegetable oil and tobacco are also produced.
 During the late 1980s, some farmers succeeded in diversifying into specialty products such as heart-of-palm and asparagus for export to Europe.

-In 2018, Guyana produced 1.2 million tons of sugar cane, 964 thousand tons of rice, 136 thousand tons of coconut, in addition to smaller productions of other products agricultural products, such as eggplant (47 thousand tons), pineapple (34 thousand tons), pepper (37 thousand tons), banana (23 thousand tons), orange (21 thousand tons), cassava (20 thousand tons), etc.

-Many Guyanese practice subsistence agriculture as well.
+Many Guyanese practise subsistence agriculture as well.